From latent dynamics to meaningful representations: Discussion

 \section{Discussion}

-In this work, we have proposed a purely dynamics-constrained representation learning framework, and demonstrated its power through a number of numerical examples.
-We believe that constraining the latent dynamics is a more natural way to regularize the latent space.
-Especially given that the accurate prior probability distribution is usually unavailable, constraining the latent dynamics may also arguably be the only generic way to regularize the latent representation.
+In this work, we propose a purely dynamics-constrained representation learning framework inspired by statistical mechanics, enforcing the latent representation to adhere to overdamped Langevin dynamics with a trainable transition density.
+This approach generalizes recent identifiability results\cite{Hasan2021} to more practical scenarios, and demonstrates its power through a number of numerical examples.
+In contrast to existing dynamical VAE methods, our algorithm achieves latent space regularization exclusively through intrinsic dynamics, eliminating the need for any prior knowledge about latent space distribution—typically a challenge in complex systems.
+Additionally, our framework extends the sliced Wasserstein auto-encoder from regularizing the latent variable distribution to regulating the transition density distribution.
+This subtle adjustment bestows the capability to learn unique representations for a wide spectrum of systems with diverse probability distributions.
+We believe that this approach, solely centered on constraining latent dynamics, provides a more natural means of latent space regularization.
+Especially given that the accurate prior probability distribution is usually unavailable, constraining the latent dynamics may arguably be the only generic way to regularize the latent representation.

 There are a variety of additional avenues for such a dynamics-based approach.
-Through the numerical examples, our results further support the previous findings that constraining the latent dynamics is enough to uniquely identify the latent representation up to an isometry.\cite{Hasan2021,Hyvarinen2016} More specifically in overdamped Langevin dynamics, we find our algorithm successfully decorrelates the latent representation by assuming a diagonal diffusion matrix.
-This in fact provides a promising way for dynamics-based disentanglement in representation learning.
+Through both theoretical analysis and numerical experiments, our results further support the previous findings that constraining the latent dynamics is enough to uniquely identify the latent representation up to an isometry \cite{Hasan2021,Hyvarinen2016}.
+More specifically, we find our algorithm successfully decorrelates the latent representation by assuming a diagonal diffusion matrix.
+This in fact provides a promising way for dynamics-based disentanglement in representation learning \cite{review_disentanglement}.
 Besides, our algorithm can also preserve the intrinsic geometry by enforcing a constant homogeneous diffusion field in the latent space.
 Finally, as only dynamical information matters in the learning process, some more flexible spatial and temporal sampling strategies can be used to make full use of the dataset.
 In this work, we conduct a preliminary exploration of the sampling scheme by resampling the dataset based on the learned latent representation.
 Such a sampling strategy allows the algorithm to focus more on poorly sampled regions, greatly improving recovery of the underlying dynamic structure.